 - Coordination with regulated banks, funds, or insurers where execution is part of the mandate.

-If a structure cannot survive a serious compliance and credit review, it should not be presented to the market.
+If a proposed mechanism cannot map cleanly to standard settlement rails and correspondent banking, it should not be taken to market.

 Common Use Cases Where Bank-Grade Alternatives Matter